-Most people don’t need auto insurance temporarily.
+Most people don’t need car insurance temporarily.
 But there are plenty of situations where it’s helpful.
-Short-term coverage is great for anyone who wants to drive for a short time without a standard insurance policy.
-Here are some common examples of people who may need temporary coverage:
+Limited-term coverage is great for anyone who wants to drive for a short time without a standard policy.

-College students may need temporary insurance coverage for limited times such as winter, spring, or summer breaks.
-Parents can add their college-aged kids to their car insurance policy and ensure they have coverage when they’re at home.
-This also qualifies you for the student away discount.
+College students may need auto insurance on a provisional basis at times such as winter, spring, or summer breaks.
+Parents can add their college-aged kids to their policy and ensure they have coverage when they’re at home.

-Visitors coming into the US for a short time who want to drive may need temporary insurance.
-They can explore options such as rental car insurance or non-owner insurance if they’re using someone else’s car.
+Visitors coming into the US for a business trip or vacation who want to drive may need short-stay coverage.
+They can explore options such as rental car insurance or a non-owner policy if they’re using someone else’s vehicle.

 People Borrowing a Car

 There could be several reasons why you need to borrow a car.
-Maybe your car broke down and you’re getting help from a friend.
-Or maybe you just got a job, and you don’t have a car yet.
+Maybe yours broke down and you’re getting help from a friend.
+Or maybe you just got a job and don’t have a way to get to work.
 Whatever the reason, you’ll need insurance while you’re behind the wheel.
-Consider short-term options such as non-owner insurance or ask someone to add you to their policy.
+You don’t want to be caught without any if you crash a borrowed vehicle.
+Consider short-term options such as non-owner coverage or ask someone to add you to their policy.

 You may also ask the person whose car you’re borrowing if their insurance has a permissive use clause.
-This grants coverage to people not included in an auto insurance policy.
-Though permissive use is common, not every policy includes it.
-So, it’s worth checking with their coverage provider to see if they have it.
+This grants coverage to people not included in an auto policy.
+Though permissive use is common, not every insurer includes it.
+So, it’s worth checking with their provider to see if they have it.

 People Renting a Car

-You can usually get coverage from rental car companies when you rent but don’t have insurance.
+You can usually get car insurance protection from rental car companies if you don’t have your own policy.
 It’ll be more expensive than what you get from major auto insurers.
 But it comes with a low deductible and coverage while you’re on the road.

 People With a Car They Rarely Use

-You may need short-term insurance if you have a car that you mainly keep in the garage.
+You may need short-term coverage if you have a car that you mainly keep in the garage.
 For example, you might only drive during warm months with your convertible.
 Or you’re retired and only need to drive on specific occasions.
-In these cases, you could get a pay-per-mile policy, which could save you from higher rates from regular policies.
+In these cases, you could get a pay-per-mile policy, which could save you from higher rates on regular policies.

-The most common way to get temporary auto insurance is to buy a standard six- or 12-month policy from a provider and cancel partway through.
-This method of getting short-term coverage is best for those who want their own policy, with the closest resemblance to what you’d buy for the long-term.
+The most common way to get temporary coverage is to buy a standard six- or 12-month auto insurance policy from a provider and cancel partway through.
+This method of getting short-term coverage is best for those who want their own policy, with the closest resemblance to what you’d buy for the long term.

-Let’s say, for example, you only need car insurance for a month.
+Let’s say, for example, you only need insurance coverage for a month.
 You could get a regular six-month policy and choose to make monthly payments.
 Once the first month ends, you could cancel the policy and should receive a refund for the rest of your premium.
 Keep in mind that there could be fees for canceling your policy early.
-Be sure to check with your provider and give plenty of notice before canceling your insurance.
+Be sure to check with your provider and give plenty of notice before canceling.

 Cancel with Care

-Be careful when canceling your insurance early, however.
-You still need insurance to drive legally.
-In most states, you could get expensive tickets and points on your record, lose your license, or even go to jail if you’re caught without auto insurance.
-Violations from driving without insurance will raise your rates and make you appear to be a high-risk driver.
+Be careful when canceling your car insurance early, however.
+You still need it to drive legally.
+In most states, you could get expensive tickets and points on your record, lose your license, or even go to jail if you’re caught without auto coverage.
+Violations from driving without it will raise your rates and make you a high-risk driver.

 Avoid Coverage Lapses

-You also want to avoid a lapse in coverage.
-A lapse is when you go a period without car insurance.
-This will raise your rates when you do decide to drive again and buy auto insurance.
-Consider buying non-owner insurance, even if you don’t drive a lot.
+No matter what you do while searching for a temporary policy, make sure to avoid a lapse in coverage, which is when you go through a period of time without auto insurance.
+This will raise your rates when you do decide to drive again.
+Consider non-owner policies, even if you don’t drive a lot.
 This could save money in the future and help keep you covered.

-You can get temporary forms of car insurance from many of the leading insurers, including Progressive, Allstate, and State Farm.
-Remember that there is no one temporary insurance you can buy, but just different methods you can use to get car insurance for a short time.
+You can get limited-term forms of coverage from many of the leading providers, including Progressive, Allstate, and State Farm.
+Remember that there is no one temporary insurance policy you can buy, but just different methods you can use to get protection for a short time.

-It’s always a good idea to shop around and check out each insurance company’s prices to make sure you’re getting the best deal on your coverage.
-You might have to look at a few insurers before you find the right one.
+It’s always a good idea to shop around and check out each insurer’s prices to make sure you’re getting the best deal on interim coverage.
+You might have to look at several providers before you find the right one.

 Frequently Asked Questions

-A: Temporary car insurance doesn’t exist as something you can add to your policy.
-People may claim to sell short-term insurance, but you can’t get it from any major or reputable insurer.
-Instead, you can do other things to temporarily get car insurance such as:
+No, temporary coverage isn’t offered by any auto insurance provider.
+People may claim to sell short-term policies, but you can’t get it from any major or reputable company.
+Instead, there are strategies you can employ to acquire provisional protection, such as: